The Stout Law Firm, PLLC Answers the Question: Is There Alimony in Texas?

 - Ten years: if the marriage lasted thirty years or longer

-Support will also be terminated if one of the spouses dies, the spouse receiving alimony remarries, or if the court determines that the spouse receiving support lives in a permanent home with another person in a dating or romantic relationship.
+Support will also be terminated if one of the spouses dies, the spouse receiving alimony in Texas remarries, or if the court determines that the spouse receiving support lives in a permanent home with another person in a dating or romantic relationship.

 Amount of Texas Spousal Maintenance